pmrmoura/Consultaladora/README.md

 # Consultaladora
-An iOS app to help health professionals manage earning.
+An iOS app to help health professionals manage daily income.

-The Onboarding Apple Developer Academy | UFPE project
+The project developed on the Apple Developer Academy | UFPE Onboarding

 Under construction...